Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 In the case of volume-preserving actions, the conjecture is motivated by the following corollary of Zimmer's cocycle superrigidity theorem: all volume-preserving actions in sufficiently low dimensions preserve a measurable Riemannian metric \cite{MR595205}.
 From this point of view, the main step in proving the conjecture is to promote a measurable metric to a smooth metric.
 Conditional and partial results verifying the existence of a smooth invariant metric in the volume-preserving case are contained in many papers of Zimmer of which \cite{MR900826} provides an excellent overview.

 Perhaps the best evidence for the conjecture in the case of volume-preserving actions is Zimmer's result that all actions satisfying the conjecture have discrete spectrum \cite{MR1147291}.
-In the non-volume-preserving case, evidence for the conjecture follows from the work of Farb and Shalen on analytic actions and work of Nevo and Zimmer that produces {measurable projective quotients} for actions which do not preserve a measure \cite{MR1666834, MR1933077}.
+In the non-volume-preserving case, evidence for the conjecture follows from the works of Ghys and of Farb and Shalen on analytic actions and work of Nevo and Zimmer that produces {measurable projective quotients} for actions which do not preserve a measure \cite{MR1254981,MR1666834, MR1933077}.

 Other strong evidence for the conjectures is provided by a plethora of results concerning actions on compact manifolds of dimension $1$ or $2$.
 The earliest results were those of Witte Morris proving that all $C^0$ actions on $S^1$ of $\Sl(n,\mathbb Z)$ and $\Sp(2n, \mathbb Z)$ and their finite-index subgroups factor through finite groups \cite{MR1198459}.
 Later results of Burger and Monod and of Ghys show similar results for $C^1$ actions of all lattices in higher-rank simple Lie groups \cite{MR1911660, MR1703323}.
 Ghys' result also includes results for irreducible lattices in products of rank-1 groups, which admit infinite actions on the circle.
 In dimension 2, results of Polterovich and of Franks and Handel show that all volume-preserving actions of non-uniform lattices on surfaces are also all finite \cite{MR2219247, MR1946555}.
 Moreover, Franks and Handel showed that for any surface of genus at least 1, any action by a non-uniform lattice in a higher-rank simple Lie group which preserves a Borel probability measure is finite.
 Some earlier results on actions on surfaces, such as those of Farb and Shalen in the analytic category, do not require an invariant measure but instead make stronger assumptions on the acting group and the regularity of the action.
 Combined with results of \cite{MR2219247} and \cite{AWBFRHZW-latticemeasure}, we resolve the conjecture almost completely for $C^2$-actions on surfaces of genus at least 1 in Theorem \ref{thm:easycor2}.
 Above dimension $2$, very little is known.
 See the second author's survey of the Zimmer program \cite{F11} for a detailed history as well as earlier surveys by Feres and Katok, Labourie, and Witte Morris and Zimmer \cite{MR1928526,MR1648087,MR2457556}.